 The Academy obliges all emergency requests for the address and telephone number for a student or a student's parents or guardian.
 Persons requesting such information are required to identify themselves to the Registrar's Office.
-In cases of medical emergency, the Academy reserves the right to notify family members, as appropriate and determined by school officials.
+In cases of medical emergency, the Academy reserves the right to notify designated emergency contacts and/or family members, as appropriate and determined by school officials.